 If countries like China would open up their capital account and let its citizens buy foreign assets, we would see a flood of capital head our way.
 I firmly expect foreigners to buy up U.S. real estate once the borders open and COVID subsides.

-- The U.S. would have to completely lose its superpower status, causing foreigners to dump Treasuries in lieu of another international safe haven
+- The U.S. would have to completely lose its superpower status, causing foreigners to dump Treasuries in lieu of another international safe haven.

-- Globalization declines and Nationalism rises
+- Globalization declines and Nationalism rises.

 - The internet regresses and information flow slows

-Taking out a 30-year fixed-rate mortgage means you are betting against a ~40-year trend of declining rates and rising economic and intellectual progress.
+Taking out a 30-year fixed-rate mortgage means you are betting against a 40+-year trend of declining rates and rising economic and intellectual progress.
 It is not a wise bet.

 Due to the time value of money and inflation, the longer you borrow the higher your interest rate.

 If you borrow money from me today to pay me back tomorrow, I won't charge you interest.
 But, if you want to borrow money from me today, to pay back over the next 30 years, I'm going to charge you an interest rate above inflation to counteract inflation, make some money, and bake in some risk of default.

 In other words, if you borrow at a 30-year fixed rate, you are borrowing at the most expensive part of the yield curve.
-When the yield curve inverted, as it is in 2020, your best value is to borrow at the deepest point of the inversion.
+When the yield curve inverted, as it was in 2018 and portions of 2020, your best value is to borrow at the deepest point of the inversion.

-Some of you might be thinking that taking out a 5-10/1 ARM is too risky because you plan to live in the property for much longer.
-If you think you're going to live in your house for much longer than 10 years, the data shows otherwise.
+Some of you might be thinking that taking out a 5-10/1 ARM is too risky.
+You plan to live in the property for much longer.
+If you think you're going to live in your house for much longer than 20 years, the data shows otherwise.

-A 21.5-year overestimation of ownership is a serious miscalculation based on the data at hand.
+A 19-year overestimation of ownership is a serious miscalculation based on the data at hand.
 Even if you end up owning your home for longer than a 10/1 ARM, you still have plenty of time to pay down more debt before the interest rate resets, refinance your mortgage, or set aside more money for potentially higher monthly payments.

 Here's what I did with some of my mortgages since 2003: